storm85049/project-b/README.md

 This desktop application lets you start a server and (multiple) client jar files.
 You can then write messages between the clients which are sent through the server application.
-This all happens with self writte end-to-end encryption.
+This all happens with self written end-to-end encryption.
 You're also able to see what happens under the hood in a seperate log window.

 ## How to use